Tim Z. Hernandez

-Hernandez's research of the 1948 Los Gatos DC-3 crash near Los Gatos, California which killed 32 people, primarily Mexican farm laborers, resulted in his successful campaign to install a monument at the mass grave site.
-In 2017, he published the book, All They Will Call You, on the crash and the subsequent investigation.
+Hernandez's research of the 1948 Los Gatos DC-3 crash near Los Gatos, California, which killed 32 people, resulted in his successful campaign to install a monument at the mass grave site in 2013, and at the crash site in 2024.
+In 2017, he published the book, All They Will Call You, and in 2024, They Call You Back, based on the crash and the subsequent investigation.
 Hernandez was one of four finalists for the inaugural Freedom Plow Award from the Split This Rock Foundation for his work on locating the victims of the plane wreck at Los Gatos.

 Early life

-Born in Dinuba, California, Hernandez was raised in the San Joaquin Valley of Central California, where he lived in predominantly farm-worker communities in the agricultural region.
+Hernandez was raised in California's San Joaquin Valley, where he lived in farm-worker communities in the agricultural region.
 His family roots are in Texas, New Mexico, and East Los Angeles.
 Early in his life, Hernandez's parents were migrant farmworkers, following the seasons across the southwest.
 It was during this time on the road that he developed an interest in travel and stories.

-In his adolescent years, Hernandez was immersed in acting and visual arts.
+Throughout his life, Hernandez has been a student of acting, visual arts, music, and writing.
 As a teenager, he focused mainly on painting.
-He met the artist Joseph De La Cruz in 1990 and began his first apprenticeship at the age of 16.
-In 1999, he apprenticed with Bay Area muralist Juana Alicia on a traditional fresco mural located at the San Francisco International Airport.
+In 1999, he apprenticed with Bay Area muralist Juana Alicia on a traditional fresco mural at San Francisco International Airport.

-In the mid 1990s Hernandez studied poetry and performance at CSU Long Beach under the tutelage of Juan Felipe Herrera.
-Here he also studied with poets, June Jordan, Li Young Lee, and performance artists such Guillermo Gomez-Pena, and Commedia dell'arte.
+In the mid-1990s, Hernandez was mentored by poet Juan Felipe Herrera, and began studying writing, performance art, and theater under his tutelage.
+While at CSU Long Beach he also studied with poets June Jordan and Li-Young Lee and performance artists such as Guillermo Gómez-Peña and Commedia dell'arte.

-He earned his B.A. degree in Writing & Literature from the first accredited Buddhist institute in the west, Naropa University.
-He holds an M.F.A. in Writing & Literature from Bennington College in Vermont.
-He is currently an Associate Professor at the University of Texas El Paso's Bilingual M.F.A.
-Creative Writing program.
+He earned his B.A. degree in writing and literature from the first accredited Buddhist institute in the west, Naropa University.
+He holds an M.F.A. in writing and literature from Bennington College in Vermont.
+He is currently an associate professor at the University of Texas at El Paso's bilingual M.F.A. creative writing program.

 Career

-Hernandez's performances have been featured at the Getty Center, Denver Center for the Performing Arts, Dixon Experimental Theater in NYC, The Loft Literary Center, Intersection for the Arts, Stanford University, and at the Jack Kerouac School, among other venues.
+Hernandez's performances have been featured at the Getty Center, Denver Center for the Performing Arts, Dixon Experimental Theater in NYC, the Loft Literary Center, Intersection for the Arts, Stanford University, and at the Jack Kerouac School, among other venues.
 In 2000 he was commissioned by the United Way of Greater Los Angeles and the National Fanny Mae Foundation to write and perform an original one-man show on homelessness and poverty.
-From 2006 through 2011 he has worked with Poets & Writers Inc. and the California Center for the Book at UCLA, offering writing workshops to marginalized communities across the state of California.
+From 2006 through 2018 he worked with Poets & Writers Inc. and the California Center for the Book at UCLA, offering writing workshops to communities across California.